gwyatt40/Intermediate-Arduino/README.md

 ## Hello LCD

 ### Description
 This was my first time ever using an LCD screen!
 The project was simply to wire one to an arduino and have it print the words "Hello World" above a timer counting the seconds since the program began.
+First, I followed the instructions from the [adafruit page].

 ### Code